day8/re-frame/docs/subscriptions.md

 ## Syntactic Sugar

-The `Layer 3` subscription above can be rewritten using some syntactic sugar:
+The **materialized view** subscription above can be rewritten using some syntactic sugar:
 ```clj
 (reg-sub
   :id